ZipCPU/sdspi/README.md

 Whereas the XESS controller will automatically start up the card and interact with it, this controller requires external software to be used when interacting with the card.
-This makes this SDSPI controller both more versatile, in the face of potential changes to the card interface, but also less--turn key.
+This makes this SDSPI controller both more versatile, in the face of potential changes to the card interface, but also less turn-key.

 While this core was written for the purpose of being used with the [ZipCPU](https://github.com/ZipCPU/zipcpu), as enhanced by the Wishbone DMA controller used by the ZipCPU, nothing in this